Vizemo/4883-PT-Marchesi/Assignments/A05/P2/README.md

 ## Description

 - I chose problem [2.
 Add Two Numbers](https://leetcode.com/problems/add-two-numbers/description/) from the problem [list](https://github.com/rugbyprof/4883-Programming_Techniques/tree/master/Assignments/05-A05).
-- Below are the documents for the assignment list with short descriptions.
+- The file chart below contains the documents for the assignment with short descriptions.
+- Underneath the file chart is code solution is displayed.

 ### Files